12 Best Tom Jones Songs of All Time

 Image via @SirTomJones (Facebook)

-Currently in Australia as part of this year’s Bluesfest, Jones is also playing several solo shows around the country, including The Drive tonight in Adelaide.
-In celebration of the great man’s career and performance this evening, here’s a look at some of the best Tom Jones songs that defined the singer’s career.
+Having recently toured Australia in 2024, playing Bluesfest and several solo shows, Jones wowed audiences across the country with his incredible voice.
+In celebration of the great man’s career, here’s a look at some of the best Tom Jones songs that define the singer’s illustrious career.

 Nobody knew who the hell Tom Jones was when he released the single 'It's Not Unusual' in 1965.
 Just Jones' second single, the song was a monster hit, hitting the top of the UK Singles Charts.